nolar/kopf/docs/admission.rst

     def configure(settings: kopf.OperatorSettings, **_):
         settings.admission.server = MyTunnel()  # arguments are possible.

-The iterator MUST accept a positional argument of type `kopf.WebhookFn` and call it with the JSON-parsed payload when a review request is received;
+The iterator MUST accept a positional argument of type :class:`kopf.WebhookFn` and call it with the JSON-parsed payload when a review request is received;
 then, it MUST ``await`` the result and JSON-serialize it as a review response: